 Prior to joining RFPS, Miss Wilson attended the University of Northampton where she completed her three year BA (Hons) in Primary Teaching.
 Whilst she was studying she specialised in English, which was the start of her passion for children’s literature and drama.

 In her spare time, Miss Wilson enjoys running and various other sports such as rounders and netball.
 Miss Wilson also enjoys travelling to new and exciting places.

-Miss Katy Preston – Humanities Lead and Year One Teacher
+Miss Preston – Humanities Lead and Year Four Teacher

 Miss Preston attended the University of Leicester to complete her three year BA (Hons) in History.
 Whilst studying she took part in a ‘right to read’ programme where she visited schools in Leicester to provide more opportunities for children to read.
 After this, Miss Preston attended Newman University in Birmingham to complete a PGCE.

 Previous to joining RFPS she has taught in Year One for two years in Milton Keynes and Year Three prior to this in Birmingham.
 She led History and Geography also in her previous role which allowed her to share her love of these areas with other teachers and children.
 Miss Preston is enjoying continuing this at RFPS, along with leading our topic curriculum which incorporates other foundation subjects alongside History and Geography.

 In her spare time, she enjoys baking and running.
 She has taken part in the ‘race for life’ multiple times and has ran the Birmingham Half Marathon.
 Miss Preston is enjoying doing our baking club RFPS and not only sharing her passion for baking but also looking at the history of baking and learning new recipes and ideas.
 Miss Preston also enjoys spending time with her family and friends which often takes her all over the country!